bradp/vv/README.md

 * Full git url
 * Url to zip file
 * WordPress.org slug

+The options for plugins and themes correspond to the equivelant [WP CLI](http://wp-cli.org) option.

 For options and constants, please note the `::` as a seperator between the key and value.